tabiya-tech/compass/README.md

 2. Create a new branch for your changes.

-3. Set up your virtualenv-based development environment: follow instructions in `backend/README.md`
+3. Set up each individual subproject. e.g. if you are working on `backend/` follow instructions in `backend/README.md`

 4. After making your changes, ensure the code is clean, properly formatted and passes all tests.